 Must I begin my claim in a specified timeframe?

-You must begin your claim within 3-years from the date of the incident in order for it to have a successful outcome.
-Please keeping mind that there are expectations to the limitation
+You must begin your claim within 3-years from the date of the incident for it to have a successful outcome.
+Please keeping mind that there are expectations to the limitation.

-Thank you for reading our guide on split liability claims.
+Thank you for reading our guide on split liability claims for split liability compensation.